hashicorp/terraform-provider-google/website/docs/r/gke_hub_feature.html.markdown

 * `version` -
   (Optional, Deprecated)
-  Version of ACM installed
+  Version of Config Sync installed

   ~> **Warning:** The `configmanagement.config_sync.oci.version` field is deprecated and will be removed in a future major release.
-Please use `configmanagement.version` field to specify the version of ACM installed instead.
+Please use `configmanagement.version` field to specify the version of Config Sync installed instead.

 <a name="nested_policycontroller"></a>The `policycontroller` block supports: